Jumbo Healthy Vegan Breakfast Cookies (Gluten-Free)

 Some tips for making these jumbo breakfast cookies

-- As mentioned above, if you want to create a nut-free option, swap out the almond butter for a seed butter (try tahini, sunflower or hemp seed butter), and the pecans for seeds like sunflower seeds or pepitas.
+- As mentioned above, if you want to create a nut-free option, swap out the almond butter for seed butter (try tahini, sunflower or hemp seed butter) and the pecans for seeds like sunflower seeds or pepitas.

 - If you love peanut butter, you can swap out the almond butter for peanut instead.

 - Make sure that the wet ingredients are all at room temperature to prevent the melted coconut oil from becoming solid and splitting your ingredients.
 If this happens, your cookies will be very uneven, and you’ll have lumps of coconut oil throughout your cookies.
 It will be a drier, more crumbly cookie.